jryantap/CSCI370-TeamProject/GroupProject/Design-Team/DesignDocumentTemplate.md

 ### 1.1 Assumptions

 - We assume that the app is published on Google Play so the user can download it.
-Or, we user can install the .apk on an android device that have at least 100MB of space.
+Or, the user can install the .apk on an android device that have at least 100MB of space with at least API version of 21 (Lollipop).

 ### 1.2 Constraints